From Diving to Thriving

 One of my favourite films is Kinky Boots, I’ve loved it for years.
 Chiwetel Ejiofor struts his stuff as Lola, the drag queen with attitude.
 His transformation from broken individual to glamorous star is paralleled by the ailing Price & Sons, transforming itself into a successful, thriving business.
 How?

 The keyword is ‘niche‘.
 Price & Sons shoes have stuck to tradition for years, producing quality footwear…that nobody wants.
 Should Charlie continue ‘flogging a dead horse’, shoot the horse or train the horse to compete in a different event?
 Charlie meets Lola and identifies a need.
 He decides on the latter and retrains his reluctant horse (intransigent factory workers), for an entirely different event, I’m thinking Dressage.

 - Charlie Price identifies a need – quality boots for drag queens, transvestites and trans-gender men, a growing population.

 - Charlie listens to his target market – I mean REALLY listens, what exactly do they want?
 How do they want it?
 ‘RED darling, RED!’

-- Charlie sets to work retraining his ‘horse’, making a new product
+- Charlie sets to work retraining his ‘horse’ to make a new product

 - Charlie tests his new product on a critical audience who will tell it like it is (love Lola)